kevinpollet/pika-plugin-pkg-node/README.md

 A target consists of 3 elements, separated by dashes, for example `node6-macos-x64` or `node4-linux-armv6`:

-- nodeRange: node\${n} or latest
+- `nodeRange`: node\${n} or latest
-- platform: freebsd, linux, alpine, macos, win
+- `platform`: freebsd, linux, alpine, macos, win
-- arch: x64, x86, armv6, armv7
+- `arch`: x64, x86, armv6, armv7

-You may omit any element (and specify just node6 for example).
-The omitted elements will be taken from current platform or system-wide Node.js installation (its version and arch).
-There is also an alias `host`, that means that all 3 elements are taken from current platform/Node.js.
+You may omit any element (and specify just node6 for example.
+The omitted elements will be taken from the current platform or system-wide Node.js installation (its version and arch).
+There is also an alias `host`, that means that all 3 elements are taken from the current platform/Node.js.

 ## Examples